-Post-Traumatic Stress DisOroder (PTSD) is exposure to a traumatic event during which one feels fear, helplessness, or horror.
-Afterward, victims re-experiences the even through memories and nightmares.
+Post-Traumatic Stress Disorder (PTSD) is exposure to a traumatic event during which one feels fear, helplessness, or horror.
+Afterward, victims re-experience the event through memories and nightmares.
 In children, it may be expressed by disorganized or agitated behavior.
-They often avoid the thoughts, feelings, activities, places that may recall the trauma.
+They often avoid the thoughts, feelings, activities, and places that may recall the trauma.
 As symptoms increase, they may have difficulty in falling asleep, displaying irritability or outbursts of anger, difficulty in concentrating, hypervigilance (overly watching or avoiding danger), and displaying exaggerated startled responses.
 (Barlow, Durand, 2005 & DSM IV)